All Episodes

 We find that the manufacturing employment is going down, but however, manufacturing output is going up.

-And matter of fact, uh it according to a uh, I guess it let's see where it is at uh oh, according to the United Nations, a study done for that uh for them, uh the United States accounted for 21 percent of the world's manufacturing output in 2000, and uh roughly the same in 2005.
+Oh, oh, according to the United Nations, a study done for that, for them, the United States accounted for 21% of the world's manufacturing output in 2000, and roughly the same in 2005.

-And while Americans, you know, America's only five percent of the world's population, uh, but they they're producing 21 percent of the manufacturing output, and uh there's let's say we we produce a record one point five trillion dollars in goods that year.
+And while Americans, you know, Americans are only 5% of the world's population, but they're producing 21% of the manufacturing output.

-Now, a lot of Americans are in a tizzy over this whole business about trade deficits, and we have unprecedented international trade deficits.
+Now, a lot of Americans are in a tizzy over this whole business about trade deficits.

-But let me give you some folk information, folks.
+Let me give you some information, folks.

-It's called If Trade Surfaces Are So Great, the 1930s should have been a booming decade.
+It's called, If Trade Surfaces Are So Great, the 1930s Should Have Been a Booming Decade.

-It's Hayek uh H A Y E K. And here's what he said in that article.
+And here's what he said in that article.

-And matter of fact, during the nineteen thirties, we had a trade surplus in nine of those ten years.
+And matter of fact, during the 1930s, we had a trade surplus in nine of those 10 years, but we had an economic disaster in our country.

 And matter of fact, a disaster made worse by the President Roosevelt's New Deal legislation.